vlladin/cohort-six/projects/Fast Confirmation Rule.md

 Tree-States gives us cheap access to epoch-boundary states but not arbitrary within-epoch states, so we can’t compute W exactly for every `start_slot - end_slot` pair.

 Confidence level is the safety margin we add to the raw estimator so that, with high probability, the true W is ≥ our estimate.
 The new spec suggests multiplying by (1 + ε) where ε ≈ 0.005.
+Under-estimating W by more than the β slack could cause a re-org if late attestations arrive.
+Over-estimating W just reduces the chance of single-slot confirmation; blocks will still be confirmed within 2–3 slots.
+Hence the confidence interval is tuned small (0.5 – 1 %) to balance safety and liveness.

 ```rust
 impl FastConfirmation {